(C) 2010-2014 G. Forrest Cook

 The 6.3VAC filament supply is rectified by four 1N4001 diodes and filtered by a 470uF capacitor to produce around 7.5VDC.
 The DC voltage drives an emerald green (505nm) LED via a 220 ohm current limiting resistor.
 A standard incandescent pilot light could also be used here if you can find enough space to mount it on the front panel.

-With the exception of the filament wiring and the ground wire, almost all of the original AO-44 wiring should be removed.
+With the exception of the filament and ground wiring, almost all of the original AO-44 circuitry should be removed.
 The bakelite terminal plate on the back of the amp should be drilled out and replaced with an aluminum plate.
 Drill holes in the plate for the speaker output jack and AC power wire.
-The AC power wire goes through a protective rubber grommet and is secured to the chassis with a panduit tie.
-Holes were drilled in the chassis for the 6U10 compactron socket (12 pin), the four potentiometers, the input jack the power switch and the LED.
+The AC power wire goes through a protective rubber grommet and is secured to the chassis with two zip ties.
+Holes were drilled in the chassis for the 6U10 compactron socket (12 pin), the four potentiometers, the input jack, the power switch and the LED.

 The 120VAC wiring requires the addition of a chassis-mounted fuse holder, a terminal strip and a power switch.
 The 1N4007 diodes can be wired to the back of the 6X4 rectifier tube socket or placed on their own terminal strip.

 Two conductor coaxial wire was used for the gain control pot's wiring.
 Only one end of the coax shield should be grounded to eliminate ground loop hum.
 The AO-44 amp has a bare ground wire that links the ground pins on the tube sockets and terminal strips together with the capacitor and transformer center tap from the power supply.
 This ground should be extended to any additional terminal strips and the guitar/speaker jacks.